-ZTO Express (Cayman) Inc. (ZTO) CEO Meisong Lai on Q3 2020 Results - Earnings Call Transcript

 Operator

-Good day and welcome to the ZTO Express Third Quarter Financial Results 2020 Conference Call.
-All participants will be in listen-only mode.
-[Operator instructions] After today's presentation, there will be an opportunity to ask questions.
+Good day, and welcome to the ZTO Express Third Quarter Financial Results Conference Call.
+[Operator instructions] Please note, this event is being recorded.
 [Operator instructions] Please note this event is being recorded.

-I'd now like to turn the conference over to Sophie Li.
+I would now like to turn the conference over to Sophie Li.
 Please go ahead.

 Sophie Li

 Thank you, operator.
-Hello everyone and thank you for joining us today.
-The company's results and the Investor Relations presentation were released earlier today and are available on the company's IR website at ir.zto.com.
-On the call today from ZTO are Mr. Meisong Lai, Chairman and Chief Executive Officer and Ms. Huiping Yan, Chief Financial Officer.
+Hello, everyone, and thank you for joining us today.
+The company's results and the Investor Relations presentation were released earlier today and available on the company IR website at ir.zto.com.

+On the call today from ZTO are Mr. Meisong Lai, Chairman and Chief Executive Officer; and Ms. Huiping Yan, Chief Financial Officer.
 Mr. Lai will give a brief overview of the company's business operations and highlights, followed by Ms. Yan, who will go through the financials and guidance.
 They will both be available to answer your questions during the Q&A session that follows.

-I'll remind you that this call may contain forward-looking statements made under the Safe Harbor provisions of the Private Securities Litigation Reform Act of 1995.
+I remind you that this call may contain forward-looking statements made under the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
 Such statements are based on management's current expectations and current market and operating conditions and relate to events that involve known or unknown risks, uncertainties and other factors, all of which are difficult to predict and many of which are beyond the company's control, which may cause the company's actual results, performance or achievements to differ materially from those in the forward-looking statements.
 Further information regarding this and other risks, uncertainties and factors is included in the company's filings with the U.S. Securities and Exchange Commission.
 The company does not undertake any obligation to update any forward-looking statements as a result of new information, future events or otherwise, except as required under law.

 It is now my pleasure to introduce Mr. Meisong Lai.
-Mr. Lai will read through his prepared remarks in their entirety in Chinese before I translate for him in English.
+Mr. Lai will read through his prepared remarks in their entirety before I translate for him in English.

 Meisong Lai